Why All Manufacturers Build Their MES System — Part 2

 • Customer pays nothing for initial implementation

-• Fuuz AI maintains complete control over development
+• Fuuz maintains complete control over development

 • If satisfied, customer purchases full facility implementation